the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] =

+* Fix - When accessing comments there could be situations where an undefined array key was accessed, and in PHP 8 it is a promoted Warning error for undefined array access.
+[TEC-4093]

 = [5.9.2] 2021-10-12 =

 * Fix - Ensure the day view on mobile displays the not found message when no events are present.
 [TEC-3944]